Harry Gillow

 • Public, EU and human rights

-Harry accepts instructions in relation to all aspects of EU law, and regularly advises private clients, NGOs and regulatory bodies on the interpretation of EU legislation.
+Harry accepts instructions in relation to EU law and international law, and regularly advises private clients, NGOs and regulatory bodies on the interpretation of EU legislation.
 Instructions include advising on the possibility of an EU regulation for tackling human rights abuses in business supply chains and advising DEFRA on farming appeals.
 He was seconded to the FCO within a team dealing with consular aid to British nationals abroad and issues around diplomatic immunity and international organisations in the UK.
-Harry is regularly instructed in cases concerned with discrimination in the provision of services under the Equality Act 2010.
+Recently, he has been instructed to advise on the implications of Exxon Mobil’s challenge before the EU General Court to EU Council regulations providing for a ‘solidarity contribution’ on energy profits and on treaty making in respect of overseas territories.

 Cases